subscribe

 SUBSCRIPTION FINISH

-Thus some ASL nouns become a verb not because of an inflection of the
+Thus some ASL nouns fill the role of a verb not because of an inflection of the

 noun but by use of an auxiliary verb to create a verb phrase.